zeroxoneafour/polonium/docs/usage.md

 Options -
 * Whitelist (check box) - Whether to use the field to the right (normally the blacklist) as a whitelist instead, and blacklist other windows
-* Blacklist (line input) - Windows to not tile, or if whitelist is selected, the only windows to tile.
+* Blacklist (line input) - Windows to not tile, or if whitelist is selected, the only windows to tile
 * Tile popup windows (check box) - Whether to tile windows marked as popup windows
 * Tile borders (dropdown) - How to display borders on tiled, untiled, and selected windows
 * Untile minimized (check box) - Whether to untile windows that have been minimized